cert-manager/website/content/docs/installation/best-practice.md

 ---
 title: Best Practice
-description: Learn how to deploy cert-manager to comply with popular security standards such as CIS, NSA, and BSI.
+description: Learn how to deploy cert-manager to comply with popular security standards such as those produced by the CIS, NSA, and BSI.
 ---

 Learn how to deploy cert-manager to comply with popular security standards such as